-- 5.1.
-The Chief Executive Officer is responsible for: - 5.1.1.
-Ensuring Council's procurement operations comply with the requirements of the Local Government Act 1999 (SA); and - 5.1.2.
-Approving Waiver of Competitive Process valued over \$250,000 (Ex GST). - 5.2.
-The General Managers are responsible for; - 5.2.1.
-Approving Waiver of Competitive Process valued less than \$250,000 (Ex GST). - 5.3.
-Managers are responsible for: - 5.3.1.
-Ensuring employees or contracted staff undertaking procurement are sufficiently informed of procurement and contract management requirements to be able to perform their role; and - 5.3.2.
-Ensuring employees or contracted staff managing contracts with third parties are appropriately trained and resourced to manage contract relationships, outcomes and any risks or disputes that may arise. - 5.4.
-The Manager, Finance and Procurement is responsible for: - 5.4.1.
-Reviewing and maintaining the Procurement Policy and related frameworks, procedures and guidelines; - 5.4.2.
-Ensuring appropriate resourcing, systems, templates and processes are in place to support compliance with this Policy; and - 5.4.3.
-Implementing induction, training and education programs to ensure Council employees and contracted staff are fully informed of the requirements of this Policy. - 5.5.
-The Procurement Team are responsible for;

-- 5.5.1.
-Providing advice and support to employees and contracted staff on the procurement process and related frameworks, procedures and guidelines. - 5.6.
-All Staff are responsible for: - 5.6.1.
-Complying with this Policy and related frameworks, procedures and guidelines; - 5.6.2.
-Acting professionally and complying with the Employee Code of Ethics; and - 5.6.3.
-Retaining and maintaining access to records relating to procurement processes.
+Role Responsibilities Elected Members Responsible for the approval and adoption of this PolicyMust comply with the requirements of this Policy Chief Executive Officer (CEO) Ensuring Council's procurement operations comply with the requirements of the Local Government Act 1999 (SA); and Approving a Waiver of Competitive Process valued over \$250,000 (Ex GST).
+General Managers (GMs) • Approving a Waiver of Competitive Process valued less than \$250,000 (Ex GST).
+Management Team Ensuring employees or contracted staff undertaking procurement are sufficiently informed of procurement and contract management requirements to be able to perform their role; and Ensuring employees or contracted staff managing contracts with third parties are appropriately trained and resourced to manage contract relationships, outcomes and any risks or disputes that may arise.
+Manager Finance and Procurement Reviewing and maintaining the Procurement Policy and related frameworks, procedures and guidelines; Ensuring appropriate resourcing, systems, templates and processes are in place to support compliance with this Policy; and Implementing induction, training and education programs to ensure Council employees and contracted staff are fully informed of the requirements of this Policy.
+Procurement and Contracts Business Partner, or other procurement staff Providing advice and support to employees and contracted staff on the procurement process and related frameworks, procedures and guidelines; and Responsible for the review and application of this Policy.
+All Employees Complying with this Policy and related frameworks, procedures and guidelines; Acting professionally and complying with the Employee Code of Ethics; and Retaining and maintaining access to records relating to procurement processes within ECM Must comply with the requirements of this Policy